-Here, $\boldsymbol{\theta}_A$ is a random draw from the uniform probability distribution over the parameter space.
-Furthermore, this cost function exhibits a narrow gorge if there exists a local minimum lower than the mean cost value by at least $\delta(n)>0$ with $\delta(n) \in \Omega(1/{\rm poly}(n))$.
-The probability that the cost function value deviates from its mean by at least $\delta$ at a randomly chosen point from a uniform distribution over the parameter space is bounded as follows:
+where $\boldsymbol{\theta}_A$ is a random draw from the uniform probability distribution over the parameter space.
+Furthermore, the cost function defined for QNNs in Eq.~(\ref{eq:qnn_cost}) exhibits a narrow gorge if there exists a local minimum lower than the mean cost by at least $\delta(n)>0$ with $\delta(n) \in \Omega(1/{\rm poly}(n))$.
+The probability that the cost function value deviates from its mean by at least $\delta$ at a randomly chosen point from a uniform distribution over the parameter space is bounded and

-\end{definition} If a parametrized quantum circuit exhibits a BP then there exists cost concentration (and narrow gorges) satisfying the above condition and vice versa \cite{arrasmith2022equivalence}.
-Hence, instead of considering gradients, one can study cost concentration.
+\end{definition} Importantly, Ref.~\cite{arrasmith2022equivalence} proves that, for parameterized quantum circuit cost landscapes, exponentially vanishing gradients and exponential cost concentration about the mean, occur together.
+Therefore, the gradient-based BP definition above can be equivalently reformulated as cost concentration of the form in Eq.~\eqref{cc} and has become a widely adopted standard formulation of BPs \cite{larocca2024review}.
+In the remainder of this work, and in particular in Theorem~\ref{theorem1}, we use this cost-concentration formulation of BPs.
+This choice is natural for our purpose because exponential concentration of a quantum kernel is also a statement about the variance of a function value, namely the kernel entry \(\kappa(\mathbf{x},\mathbf{x}')\), rather than about gradients.
 Note that the notation $f(n)\in \mathcal{O}(g(n))$ and $f(n)\in \Omega(g(n))$ specifies that $f(n)$ is asymptotically bounded above and below by $g(n)$, respectively.